 Email campaigns are a popular marketing direction across industries.
 But if you’re about to write off email channel for pharma marketing, think again.
 It’s been noticed that email channel in pharma leads among other means of communication.
 It surpasses mail, meetings with pharma reps and even apps!
-And doctor’s preference for this channel is only growing.
+And the doctor’s preference for this channel is only growing.
 But why?
 Let’s put email channel in the limelight this time.
-Here’s 5 reasons why email marketing campaigns is just what the doctor has ordered for pharma marketers.
+Here are 5 reasons why email marketing campaigns are just what the doctor has ordered for pharma marketers.

 Well, email channel hits a couple of sweet spots for doctors.
 First things first: it hands them back the initiative of communication.
 Doctors don’t have a free moment and seeing another rep telling them the same old story is just not in their plans anymore.
 At the same time, 86% of physicians find time to check their email at least 2-3 times a day.
 The reason why they value it is obvious: it’s not demanding or too intrusive, it does not put any expectations; it’s just out there, ready to be read and clicked on at any time.
 And even with the rise of the other communication tools (social media, messenger), email still wins, because it requires no “seen” sign and only is waiting for them to act upon.

 The email gives you the opportunity to send as much content as you want and see which one sparks the most authentic engagement.
 Since you never know what exactly will interest this or that doctor.
 However, the latest ZS Associate’s physicians’ survey across specialties suggests that most physicians choose to engage with a certain set of brands much more often than with other brands, even after controlling for factors like the channel and the number of exposure.
 So, don’t oversaturate your email, since your audience will be able to keep up with only roughly 5 brands.
 Following the 5-brand rule when planning for sectoral personalization will help you to be more mindful of what messages are being delivered to which physicians.